UBC

 Competence and main role(s) in the project

-UAL will provide rumen samples that we have collected from cattle with feed efficiency and genotypes, and will share the microbiota data we have generated for more than 1000 rumen fluid samples and 96 lower gut samples.
-In addition, UAL will also share the bioinformatic pipelines that we have developed.
+The University of British Columbia will provide rumen samples that we have collected from cattle with feed efficiency and genotypes, and will share the microbiota data we have generated for more than 1000 rumen fluid samples and 96 lower gut samples.
+In addition, it will also share the bioinformatic pipelines that we have developed.

 Project staff